LucasKuhn/notes/active_record.md

 2. Create the DataBase in the db/ directory
 `bundle exec rake db:create`
 3. Generate the the next migration (With proper naming)
+The file will be in db/migrate
 `bundle exec rake generate:migration NAME=create_class`
 4. Migrate!
 `bundle exec rake db:migrate`
 5. Check if it is all good
 `bundle exec spec`

+-To create a model (Class)(Ex.
+Student)
+The file will be in app/models
+`bundle exec rake generate:model NAME=Student`

 - INSTALL BUNDLER
 `$ gem install bundler`